RaviShah97/wordpress-portfolio-plugin/README.md

 4. Choose the downloaded JSON file (e.g., `Custom-Portfolio-Template.json`) and click **Import Now**.

+5. Set the condition to "Portfolio Items" or  "Portfolio" whichever you see when you try to publish it.

 ### 2. Add Code to functions.php

 1. Open the `functions.php` file of your theme (located in the theme folder).